I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 Plenty of you reading this may have far more days alcohol free than me and I salute you.
-I cannot wait to look back at my life & have a long stretch that I remember.
+I cannot wait to look back at my life & have a long stretch of sobriety that I remember.
 A life that I have been fully present and conscious in.

 I can sometimes be embarrassed of these early days – yet talking to my lovely friend Sasha last week reminded me that this perspective I have is a blessing, and that documenting these early days could be helpful for me & maybe to some of you too …